luketeaford/dusg/README.md

 ```

 ## Writing Template Functions
 A suitable template function is a callback that will receive the site object as its only argument.
-The site object has configurable keys for html, metadata and files.
+The site object has configurable keys for html, metadata, files, path and inputPath.
 The html key contains the markdown parsed as HTML.
 The metadata key contains the YAML parsed as a JavaScript object.
 The files key contains an array of all source files.
-Each file has an html, metadata and path key.
-The path is the path to the output file which is useful for generating navigation.
+The path key contains the output path of the file.
+The inputPath key contains the inputPath of the file.

 ### Example Template Function
 ```js